by Phil Burr

 ARM and Sondrel have partnered to reduce the barriers to cost, expertise and time.
 This provides a large step towards enabling a new range of connected and secure embedded applications that could not be implemented as efficiently with off-the-shelf components.

 Sondrel is an IC Design Services Consultancy, and an ARM Approved Design Partner.
-Our global engineering team is based in 5 international design centre locations - in Europe, Morocco and China.
+Our global engineering team is based in 7 international design centre locations - in Europe, Morocco, India and China.

 For further information on custom SoC design for IoT applications, visit out web page on IoT ASICs.